-- You might still make a mistake;
+- you might still make a mistake;

-And even if you take your time and learn a certain format, you will have to go through the same process, once the paper formatting changes (which happens very-very often).
+And even if you take your time and learn a certain format, you will have to go through the same process once the paper formatting changes (which happens very-very often).
 So, what do we do in that case?
 Don't worry, I got you covered.

-Word can do it, but…
+Word can do it for you

 I'm not gonna lie, your text editing software is most probably capable of creating the in-text citations and bibliography page.
-Not sure if any software can do it, but Microsoft Word is capable of generating citations and reference page for you.
+Not sure if any software can do it, but Microsoft Word is capable of generating citations and a reference page for you.
 Here's how you do it:

 - It has only the most popular citation and formatting styles (for example, my version of Word cannot do AMA);

-- You have to know full information about the source you're trying to cite and you must input it manually (it's not that convenient, I assure you + it takes time);
+- You have to know full information about the source you're trying to cite, and you must input it manually (it's not that convenient, I assure you + it takes time);

 - You will not be capable of transferring your references to another file, so you'll have to create another list of references once more;